Fanny E. Lacy: Legacy

-Lacy is listed in John Foster Kirk's comprehensive bibliographical reference, A Supplement to Allibone's Critical Dictionary of English Literature and British and American Authors.
-She also appears in David James O'Donoghue's 1912 reference work, The Poets of Ireland: A Biographical Dictionary of Irish Writers of English Verse.
+Lacy is listed in John Foster Kirk's bibliographical work A Supplement to Allibone's Critical Dictionary of English Literature and British and American Authors.
+She also appears in David James O'Donoghue's 1912 reference work The Poets of Ireland: A Biographical Dictionary of Irish Writers of English Verse.

-Lacy has been identified among several 19th-century British authors, including James Duncan and Sarah Clubb, who incorporated vegetarian themes into their fiction during the 1840s to 1870s.
-Although such works were limited in number and received little attention, they formed part of the broader literary output associated with the vegetarian movement.
-This body of fiction has been described as a counterpart to biographical narratives commonly used in life-reform advocacy.
+Literary historians have identified Lacy among 19th-century British writers, including James Duncan and Sarah Clubb, who incorporated vegetarian themes into fiction between the 1840s and 1870s.
+Gregory writes that this material was limited in extent and received little contemporary attention, but formed part of writing linked to the vegetarian movement.

-She has also been noted in scholarship examining the historical connections between vegetarianism, animal welfare, and women's rights.
-Her short story "The Vegetarian; or, a Visit to Aunt Primitive" is recognised as an early example of literature reflecting emerging feminist-vegetarian ideas, preceding the wider acknowledgment of such connections later in the 19th century.
-It has also been discussed alongside the work of Mary Shelley, Martha Brotherton, and Beatrice Webb as part of a tradition of Victorian women writers who used vegetarianism to imagine utopian social change.
+Lacy has also been discussed in scholarship on the historical connections between vegetarianism, animal welfare and women's rights.
+Her short story "The Vegetarian; or, a Visit to Aunt Primitive" has been described as an early example of literature expressing feminist-vegetarian ideas.
+It has been considered alongside the work of Mary Shelley, Martha Brotherton and Beatrice Webb as part of a group of Victorian women writers who used vegetarianism to imagine utopian social change.

-In later assessments of the movement's literary and cultural reach, Lacy has been cited alongside Punch magazine, Charles Walter Forward, Edward Carpenter, and Henry S. Salt as one of several figures who produced representations of vegetarianism intended to encourage Victorian readers to appreciate, if not adopt, a diet free from meat.
-However, scholars today know relatively little about her work, and she remains an obscure figure within literary and reformist history.
+In later surveys of vegetarianism's literary and cultural reach, Lacy is mentioned with Punch, Charles Walter Forward, Edward Carpenter and Henry S. Salt as one of several figures whose writings presented vegetarianism to Victorian readers.
+Samples notes that Lacy's work has received limited detailed study.